mohqadery/data-engineer/README.md

 # data-engineer
-The purpose of this repo
+The purpose of this repository is to help individuals enhance their skills as data engineers or prepare to join this incredible career path.